dominicrodger/dominicrodger.com.old/src/code/tdd-django-south.md

 Title: Test-Driven Development with Django & South
 Slug: tdd-django-south

-I'd basically given up on attempting test-driven with Django, given the project I'm currently working on uses models with a lot of [South](http://south.aeracode.org) migrations.
+I'd basically given up on attempting test-driven with Django, given the project I'm currently working on uses models with a lot of [South][south] migrations.
 Just building the database and running the migrations could take a minute or so when running `manage.py test`, and resetting the database to a clean state meant the test suite would take several minutes to run.

 I've had an idea in the back of my mind for a while, and today I finally got around to making it work.

 # SQLite

-When using SQLite, the test runner doesn't bother to actually hit the filesystem, it [just does the whole thing in memory](http://docs.djangoproject.com/en/1.2/topics/testing/#the-test-database), which is a good deal quicker.
+When using SQLite, the test runner doesn't bother to actually hit the filesystem, it [just does the whole thing in memory][sqlite-in-memory], which is a good deal quicker.
 Previously, I couldn't use SQLite, because South doesn't like it (since SQLite doesn't support `ALTER TABLE`).

 My realisation was that if I turned off South, I could use SQLite, which I did with this rather hackish file called `test_settings.py`: